 The Nevada State Library collects, edits, and disseminates statistical information on public libraries in the state.
 This information is shared with the Institute of Museum and Library Services and is part of a national effort to collect library data.

 As in the past, some answers are pre-filled.
-Section 6.6, Successful Retrieval of Electronic Information, has been divided into two parts – statewide databases and local/consortia databases.
-Statewide database statistics have been pre-filled; you will need to add successful retrieval information for your locally owned or consortially owned databases.
-(As shown on thespreadsheet of database statistics, statewide databases are World Book, Learning Express, ABC-CLIO, and Ebsco.
+In Section 6.6, Successful Retrieval of Electronic Information, statewide database statistics have been pre-filled; you will need to add successful retrieval information for your locally owned or consortially owned databases.
+(As shown on the spreadsheet of database statistics, statewide databases are World Book, Learning Express, ABC-CLIO, Teaching Books and Ebsco.
 Your library may own additional Ebsco databases - such as Novelist or AutoMate - that you purchased separately.)
 As you know, vendors provide use statistics in a variety of ways.
 For the databases you own, report the statistic or combination of statistics that most accurately describes how the user examined or downloaded the content.
 The number of logins, searches or sessions would not typically meet the definition as they are not retrievals, but for some databases, such as language databases, sessions would be an appropriate measure to count.
 Use your best judgment in determining which statistic to report.

 It can be difficult to determine how to count downloadable materials from services such as Overdrive, Freegal and Kanopy.
 This flowchart (adapted from one developed by the Washington State Library) may be helpful, but again, don't hesitate to ask if you have questions.